pjsamuel3/xPlatformDotNet/README.md

 ## PC

 - Latest version of Visual Studio - https://www.visualstudio.com/downloads/
-- It might work with VS code but there will be a lot of messing about
 - I suggest Community Edition at the very least

 These are the features I think you should install